microsoft/CameraTraps/classification/README.md

 ## Preparing datasets
 The scripts need a dataset with image-level class annotations in Microsoft COCO format.
 We do not need or use bounding box annotations as the purpose of the scripts is to locate the animals using a detector.
-Please refer to for http://cocodataset.org/#format-data for the specifications and to https://patrickwasp.com/create-your-own-coco-style-dataset/ for a library, which should make the creation easier.
+Please refer to for http://lila.science/faq#dataformats for the specifications and to https://patrickwasp.com/create-your-own-coco-style-dataset/ for a library, which might make the creation easier.

 You can check out the dataset at http://lila.science for examples.
 In addition to the standard format, we usually split the camera-trap datasets by locations, i.e. into training and testing locations.
 Hence it is advisable to have a field in your image annotation specifying the location